 Image searches don’t stop at just text.
 If you have a sample image, finding similar images in Adobe Stock Web is as simple as dragging the image into the search field.
 Adobe Stock will scan the assets and search for similar assets.
 Alternatively, clicking the Find Similar button underneath any Stock image will reveal similar images to help you find that perfect asset.

 Assets can be licensed directly from the web, and downloaded for use in your projects.
 Or you can add assets to a Creative Cloud Library to have access to them from applications like Adobe XD.

 Adobe Stock assets are also accessible directly from the Adobe XD interface, meaning you don’t need to leave XD to access the extensive portfolio of imagery and vector graphics from the Stock portfolio.

 From within the Libraries panel in Adobe XD, Stock assets can be searched just like you would any other asset from a shared library.
-By clicking the drop-down arrow to the right of the search field, Adobe Stock can be selected as a filter, converting the search field from a library search, to a Stock search.
+By clicking on the dropdown arrow to the right of the search field, Adobe Stock can be selected as a filter, converting the search field from a library search, to a Stock search.
 The search bar placeholder will change to Search Adobe Stock, allowing you to search by keyword, the entire Adobe Stock portfolio.

-With the results displayed you can either click the + to add the asset to the current library or drag the image onto the canvas and directly into placeholder shapes in your design.
+With the results displayed you can either click the + to add the asset to the current library, or drag the image onto the canvas, and directly into placeholder shapes in your design.